What Was the Rowlatt Act: History and Impact

 The Rowlatt Satyagraha, led by Mahatma Gandhi, emerged as a significant response to the oppressive Rowlatt Act, marking a pivotal moment in India’s quest for independence.
 It represented the first large-scale, organized application of non-violent civil disobedience against British rule.

 Under Gandhi’s leadership, the movement advocated disciplined protests such as hartals (strikes), economic boycotts, and non-cooperation.
 It garnered enthusiastic support from the Indian populace and witnessed widespread participation across all segments of society.
-The Rowlatt Satyagraha underscored the unity of purpose among Indians in their struggle against colonial oppression.
+What Was the Rowlatt Act, The Rowlatt Satyagraha underscored the unity of purpose among Indians in their struggle against colonial oppression.

 Jallianwala Bagh Massacre